 Hammer Jammers increase Blessed Hammer damage by 400%.

 Faithful Memory increases Blessed Hammer damage by up to 800%.

-Guard of Johanna provides a 250% Blessed Hammer damage increase when fighting lone elites or bosses.
+Guard of Johanna provides a 250% Blessed Hammer damage increase when fighting lone Elites or Rift Guardians.

 Johanna's Argument doubles the damage and attack speed of Blessed Hammer allowing us to cast up to 6 hammers every second.

 Ethereals are powerful rare weapons that can only be found during Season 24.
 They have incredible stats, a random Legendary power, and a free passive for your class.
 Read our Ethereal Mechanics Guide for full details on how they work and our Ethereal Farming Guide to learn how to acquire them.
 What you should prioritize on them is the following:

 TheLegendary Power This build requires Johanna's Argument and Faithful Memory to be functional.
 We need our Ethereal to roll one of these powers so we can cube the other.
 We also want a good roll on our Legendary power if it has a range.
 For speed content it is always helpful to have Ethereals with In-geom or Messerschmidt's Reaver powers, so keep those if you find them.